 international perspectives on current issues a balance of evaluation, research, policy and practice based articles book and media reviews forum discussions on issues of intergenerational interest program profiles, short descriptions of innovative programs

-It encompasses a variety of disciplines: social work, family studies, community development, health, psychology, anthropology, sociology, gerontology, child development, education, political science, social policy, communications, and more!
+It encompasses a variety of areas: social work, family studies, community development, environment and urban studies, health, psychology, anthropology, sociology, gerontology, child development, education, political science, social policy, communications, and more!

 **PLEASE USE ELECTRONIC SUBMISSION ONLY**